IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/bluemix_ibc2.png)

-1. The service will be created in the currenty selected space.
+1. The service will be created in the currently selected space.
 This is found on the top toolbar near your email address.
 Click the space if you want to create the Blockchain service in a different space.
 This will bring up multiple options for Region/Org/Space.
-    - All of this is a Bluemix concept for organzing services/apps.
+    - All of this is a Bluemix concept for organizing services/apps.
 If these terms confuse you then leave the values alone.

 ![](/doc_images/bluemix_ibc3.png)